In this article, I will cover

 It took a while for the narrator to realize what had just happened.
 As the ship moving towards the west, the sun stopped shining on the face of the operations officer.

 The lazy man had ordered a huge freaking ship to move just to avoid the sunlight in his eyes.
-He was no plans to budge his ass on to a different table.
+He had no plans to budge his ass on to a different table.

 As he bit on his bagel, the narrator and the officer made eye contact.
 The officer smiled with a sense of pride for what he had just pulled off.